 Mathematica helps Medicare assess whether a new pay-for-performance model reduces heart attacks and strokes for high-risk Medicare beneficiaries.

-- Measurement of access to and quality of care
+- Costs and quality of care for the chronically ill

 - Delivery System Reforms